UK availability checks

 Avoid unsafe GLP-1 tablet claims

 Be careful with websites, social media accounts or sellers claiming early access to GLP-1 tablets without a proper consultation.
-GLP-1 medicines are prescription-only medicines, and UK users should avoid unregulated sellers or any route that skips clinical assessment.
+GLP-1 medicines are prescription-only medicines, and people in the UK should avoid unregulated sellers or any route that skips clinical assessment.

-Read sources and methodology for how status and provider wording are checked.
+Read source notes for how status and pharmacy pages are checked.

 FAQ